CarlosRodZX/aisd-jse-06-array-iterators/README.md

 console.log(upperCaseMovies); // Expected output: ["INCEPTION", "INTERSTELLAR", "THE MATRIX", "THE DARK KNIGHT"]
 ```

-- [ ] Run your JavaScript file to see the new array.
+- [ ] Run your JavaScript file in the terminal with the command `node index.js` to see the output.

 **Expected Output:**
 ```